vippsas/vipps-checkout/vipps-checkout-how-it-works-woocommerce.md

 # Vipps for WooCommerce plugin installation

-The installation process is described [here](https://github.com/vippsas/vipps-woocommerce), but can be summarised as:
+The installation process is described [here](https://github.com/vippsas/vipps-woocommerce), but can be summarized as:

 1. Install the plugin using the WordPress [built-in installer](https://codex.wordpress.org/Managing_Plugins#Installing_Plugins).
 The plugin can also be installed manually by uploading the plugin files to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.